Stocks retreat in Asia as China inflation pushes higher

 The S&P 500 index lost 0.4% to 4,685.25.
 The last time the S&P 500 had eight straight days of gains was April 2019.
 The Dow Jones Industrial Average fell 0.3%, ending at 36,319.98 and the Nasdaq lost 0.6%, to 15,886.54.

-The market was pulled lower by companies that rely on consumer spending and technology stocks, which had driven the market higher in recent days.

 Tesla lost 12% after its founder Elon Musk said he would sell 10% of his holdings in the electric car maker, based on the results of a poll he conducted on Twitter.
-The company's stock is down more than 16% so far this week, however the stock is still up 45% so far this year.
+The company's stock is down more than 16% so far this week, but up 45% so far this year.

-Meanwhile PayPal — a company co-founded by Musk more than two decades earlier — dropped 11% after the company's cut its full-year outlook and revenue forecasts amid rising competition from other financial technology companies like Square, Affirm and even traditional banks, that have moved decisively into PayPal's online payments kingdom.
+Meanwhile PayPal — a company co-founded by Musk more than two decades earlier — dropped 11% after the company's cut its full-year outlook and revenue forecasts amid rising competition from other financial technology companies like Square, Affirm and even traditional banks.

 Robinhood fell 3.4% after the popular trading app reported a data breach the day before.